muellbin/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/sociotechnicalsystems1.md

 ---
 ## Means-Ends Reasoning

-*   Means-Ends: ”from means to ends”
+*   Means-Ends: "from means to ends"
-    *   Means = ”What can the agent do”
+    *   Means = "What can the agent do"
     *   Ends = Goals
 *   Agent has:
     *   Representation of task to be achieved (intention)